baasbox/docs/source/index.md

 **Group**: [baasbox.file.grants](#list-groups)

-API to revoke access on a file to a specific user or role.
+API to revoke access to a file for a specific user or role.

 Parameter | Description
 --------- | -----------